3.D) How to Add Students (assign student logins) by importing a CSV file

 Be sure to save the file somewhere you can find again, because you’ll need it again in the next step.

-Step 2.
-Import the CSV file
+Task 3.
+Import the CSV file (3 steps to import)

 Browse to your file saved in the CSV file type (it MUST have .csv appended to the name of your file) you just saved on your computer and select it.
 Now the name of the file should show up in this box.

-After you hit “Parse CSV” you’ll see a list of your students if this is working for you.
+I don’t even know what this does, do you?
+At the bottom of the popup, after the directions is the “Parse CSV” button.
+But after you hit “Parse CSV” you’ll see a list of your students, if this is working for you.

-The final step requires you to scroll to the bottom of the list of your students and click on the blue button that says “Import Students.”
+The final import step requires you to scroll to the bottom of the list of your students and click on the blue button that says “Import Students.”
 Then they will be set up in the system.

 If you have a bunch of trouble, Delete All students! and send me your CSV file and I will do the import for you.
 But don’t do that until you have saved it as the file type that shows .CSV at the end. -Dr.Don